wp-plugins/cms-page-order/readme.txt

 3. Post status labels with support for custom statuses.

 == Changelog ==

+= 0.3 =
+* Rebuilt the contextual help to work with WordPress 3.3
+* Added user capability check, so code only loads if user can edit pages.

 = 0.2 =
 * Added support for custom post types.
 Use 'cmspo_post_types' filter.
 See: https://gist.github.com/1380344